STEAM Education

 Mission

-The mission of the Center is to foster the intersection of science, technology, engineering, mathematics, and the arts (STEAM) by providing identity-affirming platforms that empower youth, particularly those from underrepresented and under-resourced communities.
+The mission of the Center is to foster the intersection of science, technology, engineering, arts, and mathematics (STEAM) by providing identity-affirming platforms that empower youth, particularly those from underrepresented and under-resourced communities.

-We aim to inspire and equip students in grades 3-8 to contribute to the global advancement of STEM fields.
+We aim to inspire and equip youth in grades 3-12 to contribute to the global advancement of STEM fields.
 Through collaboration with educators, community organizations, and local businesses, the Center supports initiatives that help youth thrive in STEM and succeed in high school and beyond.

 Vision